2024 NWSL x Liga MX Femenil Summer Cup

-The 2024 NWSL x Liga MX Femenil Summer Cup was the inaugural edition of the NWSL x Liga MX Femenil Summer Cup, a women's soccer competition between clubs from the National Women's Soccer League (NWSL) of the United States and Liga MX Femenil of Mexico.
+The 2024 NWSL x Liga MX Femenil Summer Cup was a women's soccer competition between clubs from the National Women's Soccer League (NWSL) of the United States and Liga MX Femenil of Mexico.
+The competition was similar to the Leagues Cup, which is played by men's teams from Major League Soccer and Liga MX.
+Although branded as the "first edition", the Summer Cup did not return in 2025.

-The tournament was held from July to October 2024 at venues in the United States and Mexico.
+The tournament was held from July to October, primarily during the 2024 Summer Olympics, at venues in the United States and Mexico.
 The 20 participating teams were divided into five groups, with the top four teams overall advancing to the semifinals.
 The final was hosted at Toyota Field in San Antonio, Texas, and won by the Kansas City Current, who defeated NJ/NY Gotham FC 2–0.

 Format

-The 2024 edition had 20 teams: all 14 teams in the NWSL and six participants from Liga MX Femenil determined by the most points accumulated across the Clausura 2023 and Apertura 2023 tournaments.
+The tournament had 20 teams: all 14 teams in the NWSL and 6 participants from Liga MX Femenil, determined through a qualification process.
 The teams were divided into five groups, each with four participants, and each played three matches in the group stage beginning on July 19.
 The four group winners with the most points advanced to the semifinals at CPKC Stadium in Kansas City, Missouri, on August 6, with their ranking used for seeding; one group winner would not advance.
 The championship match was held October 25 at Toyota Field in San Antonio, Texas.

 If a match was tied after 90 minutes, it immediately proceeded into a penalty shootout.
 Three points were awarded for a win in regulation time, two points for a win via a penalty shootout, one point for a loss in the penalty shootout, and no points for a regulation-time loss.
 The group stage tiebreakers were goal difference, followed by total goals scored, points in head-to-head matches, goal difference in head-to-head matches, goals scored in head-to-head matches, and least disciplinary points.

 Nearly all games during the group stage were played in the United States, with the exception of Tigres–Pachuca at Estadio Universitario in Monterrey.
 Several matches were played at non-NWSL venues, including City Stadium in Richmond, Virginia; and Subaru Park in Chester, Pennsylvania.

 Teams

-20 team participated in the 2024 Summer Cup, which included all 14 teams from the NWSL and six teams from Liga MX Femenil that were determined through a qualification process.
+20 team participated in the 2024 Summer Cup, which included all 14 teams from the NWSL and six teams from Liga MX Femenil that were determined by the most points accumulated across the Clausura 2023 and Apertura 2023 seasons.